heliophysicsPy/science-platforms-coordination/README.md

-# Science Platforms Coordination Base Image
+# Science Platforms Coordination HelioCloud PyHC Image
 ## (For ESA Datalabs)

-A Docker image inspired by HelioCloud's base image to be used by the Science Platforms Coordination IHDEA working group.
+A Docker image inspired by HelioCloud's base image that also contains all published PyHC packages, to be used by the Science Platforms Coordination IHDEA working group.